Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) materially align with the framework of the Association,

-   2. are not shown to be in material conflict with the framework of the Association.
+   b) are not shown to be in material conflict with the framework of the Association.

 3. Changing the value framework should not be undertaken lightly.
 Undertaking a review of the value framework must be the result of a decision of the committee identifying a capacity in which the framework is insufficient for, or in conflict with, the needs and direction of the Association.